Evgeny-Tokarev/footballstat/README.md

 Run: npm install

-In the root of project create .env file and copy the key from .env.example file.
+In the root of project create .env file and copy the key name from .env.example file.
-Then replace it's value by this free plan key
+Then replace it's value by this free plan key value

 b2dd0e14d46548faaeb560db1e55fc93

-or you can get your own key in  https://www.football-data.org/
+or you can get your own key from  https://www.football-data.org/

 Run: npm run start